A Compositional Framework for Passive Linear Networks: Introduction

 \section{Introduction}

-In late 1940s, just as Feynman was developing his diagrams for processes in particle physics, Eilenberg and Mac Lane initiated their work on category theory.
+In the late 1940s, just as Feynman was developing his diagrams for processes in particle physics, Eilenberg and Mac Lane initiated their work on category theory.
 Over the subsequent decades, and especially in the work of Joyal and Street in the 1980s \cite{JS1,JS2}, it became clear that these developments were profoundly linked: monoidal categories have a precise graphical representation in terms of string diagrams, and conversely monoidal categories provide an algebraic foundation for the intuitions behind Feynman diagrams.
-The key insight is the use of categories where morphisms describe physical processes, rather than structure-preserving maps between mathematical objects \cite{BaezStay,CP}.

-In work on fundamental physics, the cutting edge has moved from categories to higher categories \cite{BL}.
-But the same techniques have filtered into more immediate applications, particularly in computation and quantum computation \cite{AC,Ba1,Se}.
-This paper is part of a still nascent program of applying string diagrams to engineering, with the aim of giving diverse diagram languages a unified foundation based on category theory \cite{BE,BSZ,KSW,RSW,Sp}.
+The key insight is the use of categories where morphisms describe physical processes, rather than structure-preserving maps between mathematical objects \cite{AC,BaezStay,CP,Se}.
+More recently, the same techniques have filtered into other applications.
+This paper is part of a program of applying string diagrams to engineering, with the aim of giving diverse diagram languages a unified foundation based on category theory \cite{BCR,BE,BSZ,CF,Er,Fong16,FS18,KSW,Sp}.

 Indeed, even before physicists began using Feynman diagrams, various branches of engineering were using diagrams that in retrospect are closely related.
 Foremost among these are the ubiquitous electrical circuit diagrams.
 Although less well-known, similar diagrams are used to describe networks consisting of mechanical, hydraulic, thermodynamic and chemical systems.
 Further work, pioneered in particular by Forrester \cite{Fo} and Odum \cite{Od}, applies similar diagrammatic methods to biology, ecology, and economics.